Suicide methods

-A suicide method is any means by which a person may choose to end their lives.
-Suicide attempts do not always result in death, and a non-fatal suicide attempt can leave the person with serious physical injuries, long-term health problems, and brain damage.
+A suicide method is any means by which a person may choose to end their life.
+Suicide attempts do not always result in death, and a non-fatal suicide attempt can leave the person with serious physical injuries, long-term health problems, or brain damage.

-Worldwide, three suicide methods predominate with the pattern varying in different countries.
-These are hanging, poisoning by pesticides, and firearms.

-Some suicides are impulse decisions that may be preventable by removing the means.
+Worldwide, three suicide methods predominate, with the pattern varying in different countries: these are hanging, pesticides, and firearms.
+Some suicides may be preventable by removing the means.
 Making common suicide methods less accessible leads to an overall reduction in the number of suicides.

-Some ways to do this include restricting access to pesticides, firearms, and known-used drugs.
+Method-specific ways to do this might include restricting access to pesticides, firearms, and commonly used drugs.
 Other important measures are the introduction of policies that address the misuse of alcohol and the treatment of mental disorders.
 Gun-control measures in a number of countries have seen a reduction in suicides and other gun-related deaths.
+Other preventive measures are not method-specific; these include support, access to treatment, and calling a crisis hotline.
+There are multiple talk therapies that reduce suicidal thoughts and behaviors regardless of method, including dialectical behavior therapy (DBT).

 Purpose of study

 The study of suicide methods aims to identify those commonly used, and the groups at risk of suicide; making methods less accessible may be useful in suicide prevention.
 Limiting the availability of means such as pesticides and firearms is recommended by a World Health Report on suicide and its prevention.
 The early identification of mental disorders and substance abuse disorders, follow-up care for those who have attempted suicide, and responsible reporting by the media are all seen to be key in reducing the number of deaths by suicide.
 National suicide prevention strategies are also advocated using a comprehensive and coordinated response to suicide prevention.
 This needs to include the registration and monitoring of suicides and attempted suicide, breaking figures down by age, sex, and method.

 Such information allows public health resources to focus on the problems that are relevant in a particular place, or for a given population or subpopulation.
 For instance, if firearms are used in a significant number of suicides in one place, then public health policies there could focus on gun safety, such as keeping guns locked away, and the key inaccessible to at-risk family members.
 If young people are found to be at increased risk of suicide by overdosing on particular medications, then an alternative class of medication may be prescribed instead, a safety plan and monitoring of medication can be put in place, and parents can be educated about how to prevent the hoarding of medication for a future suicide attempt.